csiro-robotics/treetools/README.md

 make
 ```

-To run the treeXXXX tools from anywhere, place in your ~/bashrc:
+To run the treeXXXX tools from anywhere, use sudo make install, or place in your ~/bashrc:
 ```console
   export PATH=$PATH:'source code path'/treetools/build/bin
 ```

 ## Examples: